Dusk Graphics Backends — Pick the Right One

 • Dolphin supports Vulkan, OpenGL, and D3D12.

-Dusk supporting 7 backends is unusually broad.
-This is largely thanks to the Aurora cross-platform framework Dusk is built on — Aurora abstracts over the rendering APIs so Dusk can target many backends from one codebase.
+Dusklight supporting 7 backends is unusually broad.
+This is largely thanks to the Aurora cross-platform framework Dusklight is built on — Aurora abstracts over the rendering APIs so Dusklight can target many backends from one codebase.

 Common backend-switching scenarios